 “Visual Media” is the main expression that describes media known to us such as television, film, photography, picture, and so on and is quite wide and undefined completely.
 When analyzing these so-called Visual Media, it concludes that they include more than just one sense.
 We believe that you can agree with us that all media, from sensory influence, are “mixed media”.
 So from here, there are two questions that we often discuss:

 (1) Why are we trying to talk about some media as exclusively visual?
 Is it because of the visual dominance?
 And if so, how is this dominance defined?
 Is it a quantitative inclusion, more visual information, than hearing and touch?

 (2) Why is it important to call these media “visual”?

-We may find the answers of those questions in the well known theories for visual media by the famous Canadian professor and philosopher Marshall McLuhan.
+We may find the answers to those questions in the well-known theories for visual media by the famous Canadian professor and philosopher Marshall McLuhan.
 In one of his books Understanding Media: The Extensions of Man he wrote: